angular/universal-starter/README.md

 * `npm start` to build your client app and start a web server
 * `npm run build` to prepare a distributable bundle

+## Development
+* run `npm start` and `npm run watch` in two separate terminals to build your client app, start a web server, and allow file changes to update in realtime

 ## Watch files
 * `npm run watch` to build your client app and start a web server